 When an AEI is delivered via broadcast, it shall be delivered as the payload of an mmt_atsc3_message() as defined in the section of ATSC A/331, “Signaling, Delivery, Synchronization and Error Protection” [1], that specifies the MMTP-Specific Signaling Message.

 Events in an MMT-based service may also be carried in ‘evti’ boxes in MPUs.
 This method is especially well suited for dynamic Events.
 Table 5.2 below indicates the structure of an ‘evti’ box, using the usual form of specification for a box in an ISO BMFF file Error!
 Reference source not found..

+Definition of ‘evti’ box:

+Box Type: ‘evti’

+Container: MPU

+Mandatory: No

+Quantity: Zero or more

 Table 5.2 Syntax of an ‘evti’ Box